05JAHNAVI/VIRTUAL-PET--2/README.md

 # VIRTUAL PET- 2
-Boiler plate for ball moving aysnchronously this was done jahnavi and teacher was Keerthana ma'am
+VIRTUAL PET- 2 was done jahnavi and teacher was Keerthana ma'am